defano/wyldcard/README.md

 ### Factors

-A _factor_ is an expression referring to an object that HyperCard tries to interpret in whatever way is most meaningful to the context of its usage.
+A _factor_ is an expression referring to an object that HyperCard tries to interpret in whichever way is most meaningful to the context of its usage.
 That is, a factor is a context-sensitive evaluation of an expression.
 Factors have the effect of making HyperTalk feel more like English than a computer programming language.
 Factors "do what I mean, not what I say."

 For example, the `go` command expects to "go" to a card or to a background.
 But if you say `go to cd field 1`, HyperCard will assume that you mean that it should go wherever card field 1 refers.
 If no such field exists, or if the text of that field contains anything other than a valid card expression (such as, `next card`) then HyperCard will produce an error.

 #### How factors work in HyperTalk Java

-When a HyperTalk Java command expects an expression conforming to a specific type, it uses this algorithm to resolve the factor:
+When a HyperTalk Java command expects an expression conforming to a specific type, it uses this algorithm to interpret the factor:

 1. If the expression is a _grouped expression_ (that is, it has parentheses around it) then the group is evaluated and the resulting value is re-interpreted as a HyperTalk expression.
 If the re-interpreted expression refers to an object of the expected type, then that object becomes the argument to the command.
-For example, if `card field 1` contains the text `card button 1`, then the command `hide (card field 1)` has the effect of hiding card button 1.
+For example, if `card field 1` contains the text `card button 1`, then the command `hide (card field 1)` has the effect of hiding `card button 1`, not `card field 1`.

 2. If the expression is an _object literal_ referring to the expected object type, then the literal value is used as the argument to the command.
 In the previous example, removing the parentheses from the command causes the field itself—and not the button—to be hidden (because `card field 1` is an object literal in `hide card field 1`).